ha5dzs/nyuad-aprs-server/README.md

 # NYUAD's APRS server front-end implementation

 This is based on TrackDirect, but I implemented some modifications to fit our requirements.
 It is listening on the APRS and the CWOP network.
 I am writing this documentation as I am going through the code, so there will undoubtedly be some factual errors.

-I will correct them as I go.
+## Limitations

+* Telemetry `T#XXX,000,000,000,000,000,00000000`-type packets don't get read in.
+I think this is an `aprslib` issue, [see this link](https://github.com/rossengeorgiev/aprs-python/issues/29).
+* From the CWOP network, only position data is being displayed.
+Probably this is a collector script issue.

 ## How does it work?

 Most of the work is done with Python scripts, and are working from the included *trackdirect* **module**.

 The core traffic is being accessed by instances of the data **collector** script, and the incoming packets are processed.
 These scripts upload the processed packets to an sql **database**.
-The system's web server fetches the required data from the database using **php** scripts, and it gets displayed in the browser using a bunch of javascript libraries.
+The system's web server fetches the required data from the database using *websocket*, and it gets displayed in the browser using a bunch of javascript libraries.

-Telemetry doesn't seem to work, will need to look into it.

 ### Environment variables

-A lof of stuff seems to be hard-coded.
+A lof of stuff seems to be hard-coded to work from a user's home directory.
 I made the environment variable `INSTALLROOT` and set it to `/opt/trackdirect`.
 I needed to update all relevant scripts everywhere.
 I use this to navigate with respect to the installation directory.
 This way, I no longer need to run it as a standard user.

 I overwrite `PYTHONPATH` so I can load the trackdirect module.
 I do not append to it.
 Keep this in mind if you are using some custom Python stuff.